w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b9c7c989f97918e1-01
 tracestate: congo=lZWRzIHRoNhcm5hbCBwbGVhc3VyZS4,rojo=00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01
 ```

+> **FIXME - maybe TMI?**
+Note: When `congo` wrote its `traceparent` entry, it reused the last trace ID
+which helps in consistency for those doing correlation.
+However, the value of
+its entry `tracestate` is opaque and different.
+This is ok.

 After that, `tracestate` contains an entry for `rojo` with the same value but
 pushed to the right.
 According to that, since `congo` wrote `traceparent`, its